aneal191/Data110/Markdown-exercise.md

 - [ ] Acadia national forest

 ### Footnotes
-Here’s a footnote about how to add extra information to your document. [^1]
+Here’s a footnote about how to get started climbing. [^1]

-[^1]: Footnotes allow you to expand on details without cluttering the main text.
+[^1]: Does anyone actually read footnotes?